SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/getting_started.md

 When using CC, you will notice several differences from your desktop or laptop environment:

-* The interface is command-line driven (no graphical user interface with the exception of using VMs or OnDemand interactive desktop apps)
+* The interface is command-line driven (no graphical user interface with the exception of using VMs or OnDemand interactive, files, or jobs app.)
 * CC uses the Ubuntu Linux operating system (not macOS or Windows)
 * You submit your programs to a remote batch processing system, or job scheduler, to run them